-Projects finance by the European Union
+Projects financed by the European Union

 IESE is a core member of the Knowledge and Innovation Community (KIC) EIT Health and has extensive experience in managing projects financed by the European Union.
 Those include the Horizon 2020 and FP7 Framework cooperation programs with its Marie Skłodowska-Curie fellowships and prestigious European Research Council (ERC) Starting and Advanced Grants.
 Below is a list of some of the research projects financed by the European Union which have involved IESE participation.